terra-campaigns/arrival/npcs/_generators/lists01.md

 - Shameful or scandalous history
 - Secret crime or misdeed
 - Possession of forbidden lore
+- Agents of a foreign cult masquerading as something else
+- Bewildered foreign helpers brought in for hidden purposes
+- Visions from an ineffable outer power whip them on
+- Terrible dreams haunt them unless they slavishly obey
+- A schemer employs them without their understanding
+- Grinding nightmares.
+A good night's rest is impossible
+- Gets lost anywhere and everywhere unless led by another
+- Neither dies from nor heals from any disease they incur
+- No one believes a word they say except their best friends
+- Helpful magic or divine blessings no longer help them
+- They age at a rate of a year every week
+- Food no longer nourishes; they need something darker
+- Their breath spreads a loathsome plague to strangers
+- An alien intellect gradually eats their mind and free will

 Desire:
 - They want an appealing new lover